lowl1f3/Gerbera-Script/README.md

 ## About script

-A simple script on PowerShell for Windows automating downloading and configuring programs and other useful stuff
+Script on PowerShell for Windows automating downloading and configuring programs and other useful stuff

 ## Programs